Have you noticed how popular sites like Facebook and Google are now giving you the ability to add two-factor authentication to improve security?

 If they steal your password or accurately guess it, then they can infect your website with malware.

-One of the easiest ways to protect your WordPress website against stolen password is to add two-factor authentication.
-This way even if someone stole your password, they will need to enter a security code from your phone to gain access.
+One of the easiest ways to protect your WordPress website against stolen passwords is to add two-factor authentication.
+This way even if someone stole your password, then they will need to enter a security code from your phone to gain access.